bjgill33/6th-Street-Pizza/Group_6-Sprint_Status_Updates/Group_6-Sprint_2_Week_2_Status_Update.md

 6. **Kodee E.:**

 ### Problems/Challenges/Roadblocks (specify “resolved/not resolved” status):
-1. Some testers were not familiar with the `Issues` feature of the GitHub repository.
-   + **STATUS**: *resolved* Testers are now aware of a tutorial created in the Groups Docs files on how to create a bug/issue report.
-2. Some members are still not communicating daily to keep the PM informed of what tasks they are working on during the Sprint.
-   + **STATUS**: *resolved* **ALL** team members are aware that the PM is available on MS Teams throughout the day, even when PM is at other workplace.
-Team members are also encouraged to engage with fellow members throughout the Sprint and offer guidance or assistance if needed.
+1. This week's Sprint was challenged by outside factors.
+Team members were distracted with other classes being taken this semester.
+I, as the Project Manager, was distracted with work outside of the class but was available to my group members through the MS Teams channel.
+The team felt the Sprint was reduced by a few days which hindered some aspects of our time management.
+   + **STATUS**: *resolved* Though we hit a roadblock during this Sprint, the team is still confident that we will have a deliverable product on time.
-3. The team discussed some issues of scope creep in the database schema regarding keeping tables of inventory for the restaurant.
+2. The team discussed some issues of scope creep in the database schema regarding keeping tables of inventory for the restaurant.
    + **STATUS**: *unresolved* The team has not yet decided whether these database tables are meaningful to the overall scope of the project.